-Many American kids define summer as a welcome relief from homework and classroom routines.
-But for the 20 million of them enrolled in the free and reduced-price school lunch programs in our country, summer can also mean a time of food insecurity.
+For the 20 million children who rely on free and reduced-price school lunch programs in our country, summer can mean a time of hunger and food insecurity.
 They spend their summer worrying about whether they will eat that day.

-A lack of transportation or awareness can keep families from accessing the help they need.
-But community food banks and non-profits, with the help of private donations and volunteers, work hard to reach out and fill the gap — and tummies — during the summer months.
+A lack of transportation or awareness is one of many barriers that can keep families from accessing the help they need.
+But both national and community-based food banks and non-profits, with the help of private donations and volunteers, work hard to reach out and fill the gap — and tummies — during the summer months.

 "A lot of people think about helping out neighbors in need during holidays, when we are already thinking about family and giving, but the time we need the most help is right now, during the summer," said Sasha Hausman, director of philanthropy at the Second Harvest Food Bank of Central Florida.
-Second Harvest is a private nonprofit organization that collects, stores, and distributes donated food to feed 48,000 people a day at more than 550 non-profit partners in six Florida counties.
+Second Harvest is a private nonprofit organization that collects, stores, and distributes donated food.

-During the summer, Second Harvest delivers 6,500 meals a day to 118 designated "summer break" sites at schools, community centers, and camps where children can receive a hot meal that meets nutritional standards.
-The meals are prepared at Second Harvest's 100,000-square foot warehouse, where volunteers fill trays of food, vacuum-seal them, and place them on trailers that then deliver the meals every day.
+During the summer, Second Harvest delivers thousands of meals to "summer break" sites at schools, community centers, and camps where children can receive a hot meal that meets nutritional standards.
+Volunteers around the country fill trays of food, vacuum-seal them, and place them on trailers that then deliver the meals every day.

 All 800 Olive Garden restaurants in the country donate food surplus to local food banks — including salmon, steak, and lobster ravioli as well as comfort food staples like lasagna, spaghetti and meatballs, and kid-favorite chicken gnocchi soup.